-- 4. Frequent "blowing" of fuses or tripping of circuit breakers may result if: - (a) MOTORIS OVERLOADED Overloading can occur if you feed too rapidly or if saw is misaligned so that the blade heels (pg.
-19, 20). - (b) MOTOR CIRCUIT IS FUSED DIFFERENTLY FROM RECOMMENDATIONS Always follow instructions for the proper fuse/breaker.
+- 3. As soon as the red button will click into running position, the saw may be started and operated normally. - 4.
+Frequent "blowing" of fuses or tripping of circuit breakers may result if: - (a) MOTOR IS OVERLOADED Overloading can occur if you feed too rapidly or if saw is misaligned so that the blade heels (pg.
+25). - (b) MOTOR CIRCUIT IS FUSED DIFFERENTLY FROM RECOMMENDATIONS - Always follow instructions for the proper fuse/breaker.
 Do not use a fuse/breaker of greater capacity without consulting a qualified electrician. - (c) LOW VOLTAGE Although the motor is designed for operation on the voltage and frequency specified on motor nameplate, normal loads will be handled safely on voltages not more than 10% above or below the nameplate voltage.
-Heavy loads, however, require that voltage at motor terminals equals the voltage specified on nameplate. - 5.
-Most motor troubles may be traced to loose or incorrect connections, overloading, reduced input voltage (such as small size wire in the supply circuit) or to overly long supply circuit wire.
+Heavy loads, however, require that voltage at motor terminals equals the voltage specified on nameplate.

+5. Most motor troubles may be traced to loose or incorrect connections, overloading, reduced input voltage (such as small size wire in the supply circuit) or to overly long supply circuit wire.
 Always check the connections, the load and the supply circuit whenever motor fails to perform satisfactorily.
 Check wire sizes and length with the Wire Size Chart below.